 The Prince Ripstick is a great tennis racquet for almost any skill level.
 Its easy maneuverability and power make it great for beginners, while the open string pattern and stability allow for faster swings from intermediate players.

 There are two versions of the Ripstick that vary by weight (11.2 oz. vs 10.4 oz.).
 Most physically fit players can start with the heavier version which will allow you to improve faster.
-For younger teens or ladies who want something easier to handle, the 10.4 oz.
-Ripstick is best.
+The 10.4 oz.
+Ripstick is our lightweight pick for the best tennis racquet for women, and also works great for younger teens.
 This racquet’s 16×18 string pattern makes it great for learning topspin, a skill required to advance your game.
 The 100 square inch frame is comfortable and offers good power and stability.
 The unique O-ports minimize wind resistance helping you swing faster too.

 We recommend this racquet for serious beginners who want the best chance to improve their tennis game.